Ry-Pereira/Python_Projects/README.md

-These are all of my projects.
+These are all of my Python projects.
 The projects are assigned in specific files that match the purpose of the programs within them.
 They are also categorized as either Finished or Unfinished to indicate their completion status.